raspberrypilearning/build-your-own-weather-station/en/step_6.md

 ### Calculating wind speed

 The anemometer produces two signals per spin, so you can count the number of full rotations of the sensor by halving the number of detected inputs.
-This can then be used to calculate wind speed:
+This can then be used to calculate the wind speed:

-speed = distance / time
+**speed = distance / time**

-To calculate **speed** you need to know the **distance** travelled in a certain amount of **time**.
-Measuring time is fairly straightforward and you can count the number of signals over the course of a fixed time period, for example 5 seconds.
+To calculate **speed**, you need to know the **distance** travelled in a certain amount of **time**.
+Measuring time is fairly straightforward, and you can count the number of signals over the course of a fixed time period, for example five seconds.

 The distance travelled by one of the cups will be equal to the number of rotations multiplied by the distance around the edge of the circle (circumference):